 “It’s a phenomenal growth rate.
 It’s only going in one direction.”
 Mr Darville, Quadrant Managing Director, said, adding there were few businesses in any industry able to deliver 20 per cent-plus growth in revenues.

-Article featured in the Australian Financial Review.
+Article featured in the Australian Financial Review written by Simon Evans.
 Read full article here.

 The No.2 player in the after-school care market in Australia is eyeing another year of 20 per cent-plus revenue growth from its operations at 400 school sites, with private equity firm Quadrant having taken majority control of the business through a $100 million-plus buyout.